 That's not what this is about.

-Um, you know, and for a period of time, I guess some of the disappointment here for me is I've written Glenn privately, and he only wrote me back when I CC'd some of our co-workers and bosses.
+You know, and for a period of time, I guess some of the disappointment here for me is I've written Glenn privately, and he only wrote me back when I CC'd some of our co-workers and bosses.

 Otherwise, he gave me a half-assed answer, and I was disappointed in that.

-And I've also been very critical of him because on many occasions he has taken my position, my comments out of context, and I spent a lot of time explaining it to him personally.
+And I've also been very critical of him because on many occasions, he has taken my position, my comments out of context, and I spent a lot of time explaining it to him personally.

-What I said at CPAC in 2015 and what I said at CPAC in 2016, but I explained to him personally what my approach to the primaries were, that I want to serve best serve my audience, and that I felt the best way I can do this was to give as much possible airtime to every single candidate,
+What I said at CPAC in 2015 and what I said at CPAC in 2016, but I explained to him personally what my approach to the primaries were, that I want to serve, best serve my audience, and that I felt the best way I can do this was to give as much possible airtime to every single candidate.

-and I don't even get to vote in the Republican primary because I'm a registered conservative, so it's not my vote to begin with anyway, nor do I feel particularly comfortable in telling people who they should vote for.
+And I don't even get to vote in the Republican primary because I'm a registered conservative, so it's not my vote to begin with anyway, nor do I feel particularly comfortable in telling people who they should vote for.

-Because I felt and I feel today that out of the 17 people that the Republicans had running for the nomination, they were all infinitely better than anything that Hillary Clinton or Bernie Sanders would have to offer to us.
+Now, I'm taking a very strong position in the general, but that was part of my promise too, that whoever you, the people, decided you wanted as your nominee, I would support because I felt and I feel today that out of the 17 people that the Republicans had running for the nomination, they were all infinitely better than anything that Hillary Clinton or Bernie Sanders would have to offer to us.

 It's frustrating.